Achievable logoAchievable logo

 Thoracic duct

-It begins at the level of the second lumbar vertebrae, as the dilated cisterna chyli.
-It enters the thoracic cavity at the aortic opening of the diaphragm.
-It passes through the posterior and superior mediastinum, finally draining into the junction of the left subclavian vein with the internal jugular vein at the base of the neck.
-Abdominal and thoracic parts of the thoracic duct show active peristalsis.
-It carries lymph (chyle) from all areas of the body except those covered by the right lymphatic duct (see below).
+The thoracic duct begins at the level of the second lumbar vertebrae as the dilated cisterna chyli.
+It enters the thoracic cavity through the aortic opening of the diaphragm.
+It then passes through the posterior and superior mediastinum and finally drains into the junction of the left subclavian vein and the internal jugular vein at the base of the neck.

 Thoracic duct